 The Twin Beam Shoring System is a multifunction system designed to make every day changes on the jobsite easier.
 The system is composed of five simple components; when used together, they supply a stronger support system reducing vertical equipment, rental, and labor costs.
 The Twin and Insert Beam, “Two Beams in One”, is a distinct product in the concrete construction industry providing a safer, more efficient shoring system.

-The Titan HV System provides a rapid, versatile and efficient means of casting concrete decks in a wide variety of applications.
+The HV System provides a rapid, versatile and efficient means of casting concrete decks in a wide variety of applications.
 Lightweight and easy to use, the system comprises just 3 main components and can be erected and dismantled by a team of two operatives without the need for special tools, making it the least labor intensive systems on the market.
-With all erection and dismantling undertaken from beneath the deck itself, the Titan HV panel minimizes requirements for working at height and makes a major contribution to site safety.
+With all erection and dismantling undertaken from beneath the deck itself, the HV panel minimizes requirements for working at height and makes a major contribution to site safety.

 Hughes Landing Parking Garage